Here’s the thing:

-Being alone doesn’t mean we’re lonely, a fact that only introverts can truly understand.
-In fact, these 7 reasons explain why our choice to be alone is often a direct result of our desire to be socially engaged.
+Read these seven reasons why our choice to be alone is often a direct result of our desire to be socially engaged.

 1. “Five minutes of social life takes up an hour of analysis”

-The need to be alone often comes from a desire to properly analyze the details of what happens at social gatherings.
+Introverts need to recharge themselves using solitude because we like to analyze the details of what happens at social gatherings.

 As it was beautifully put by The Book of Life: “We need to be alone because life among other people unfolds too quickly.
 The pace is relentless: the jokes, the insights, the excitements.
 There can sometimes be enough in five minutes of social life to take up an hour of analysis.”